kusa-mochi/fev/README.md

 # fwv
-File system Watcher with Versioning using git for windows 11.
+File system Watcher with Versioning for windows 11.

 # concept
 You don't need to be a specialist in tools (such as Git) to manage file versions.